 A complementary comparison to the NNPDFpol2.0 NLO set~\cite{Cruz-Martinez:2025ahf} is shown in Fig.~\ref{fig:Wmass_FMi}.
 While the scope and dataset choices differ between analyses, qualitative consistency in the data-constrained region is expected.
 In our analysis, the inclusion of charge-identified SIDIS asymmetries for $\pi^+$, $\pi^-$, $K^+$ and $K^-$ from HERMES and COMPASS, supplemented by EIC SIDIS projections, provides direct sensitivity to flavor separation in the light sea and, crucially, to strangeness through the kaon channels.
 This additional information is reflected in the significantly reduced uncertainty bands at medium-to-small $x$ and in shape differences that are most visible for the strange sector.
 In particular, while {\tt NNPDFpol2.0} assumes $\Delta s(x,Q_0)=\Delta\bar s(x,Q_0)$ at the parameterization scale, we allow $\Delta s$ and $\Delta\bar s$ to be fitted independently; with charge-separated kaon observables, the EIC projections further enhance sensitivity to a possible $\Delta s$-$\Delta \bar s$ helicity asymmetry and lead to a noticeably improved constraint on both $x\,\Delta s$ and $x\,\Delta\bar s$ in the region where current data provide only limited leverage.
 In regions where present measurements provide limited constraints, the inclusion of EIC pseudodata in our study therefore plays a central role in reducing uncertainties, highlighting the potential impact of future EIC SIDIS measurements on the determination of polarized PDFs, and in particular on the strange helicity density and its possible quark-antiquark asymmetry.

-Overall, these results support two main conclusions.
-First, incorporating EIC SIDIS pseudodata is fully compatible with the description of existing polarized DIS and SIDIS measurements, as reflected by the stable fit quality across datasets.
-Second, the EIC provides a clear gain in constraining power - particularly for SIDIS-sensitive sea-quark polarized PDFs and for the gluon helicity distribution at small $x$ - with the more conservative $z_{\min}>0.2$ selection yielding the most stable and tightly constrained results within our present setup.
+Overall, these results indicate that the inclusion of EIC SIDIS pseudodata preserves a stable description of the existing polarized DIS and SIDIS measurements, as seen from the largely unchanged fit quality across datasets.
+The main phenomenological outcome is the significant increase in constraining power, especially for SIDIS-sensitive sea-quark helicity PDFs and for the gluon helicity distribution at small $x$.
+In the present setup, the more conservative selection $z_{\min}>0.2$ also leads to the most stable and, in several cases, the tightest PDF determination.

 To quantify the impact of EIC pseudo-data on the quark and gluon spin contributions, we study the truncated first moments of the quark-singlet and gluon helicity distributions,

 evaluated at $Q^{2}=100~\mathrm{GeV}^{2}$.
 Here $\Delta \Sigma = \sum_{q}\left(\Delta q+ \Delta\bar q\right)$ denotes the quark-singlet helicity combination, with the sum taken over the active quark flavor in the ZM-VFNS (at this scale including $u,d,s$ and charm, and, where applicable, bottom).